redmorestudio/claude-mcp-marketing/README.md

 2. Download the [marketing-mcp-installer.bat](marketing-mcp-installer.bat) file
 3. Double-click the file to run it
 4. The script will check for the required dependencies and install the MCP servers
-5. After installation, you'll need to configure your API keys (see below)
+5. When prompted, enter any API keys you already have, or choose to get them later
 6. Once the installation is complete, restart Claude Desktop
 7. Look for the hammer icon in the bottom right of the text input area